Solas (Dragon Age): Romance

+Veilguard

 In her analysis of a promotional trailer for the upcoming game released in December 2018, Brewster remarked that "The Dread Wolf had been hiding in tapestries and lore all since Origins".
 Parrish, for The Verge in June 2022, wrote that, "Solas, for a lot of players, was an ally, a trusted friend, and even a romantic partner.
 Then, he betrayed them, helping them save the world only to turn around and promise its destruction for anybody who doesn't look like him. [...]
 And while we probably won't be able to play as our Inquisitor characters again, I take great, gleeful pleasure in the knowledge that I'll be able to get some revenge on her behalf".
 Parrish highlighted that the title reveal for the fourth game – Dragon Age: Dreadwolf – was "exciting for a lot of fans" because it not only makes Solas the antagonist of the next game but also makes the game a direct sequel unlike previous instalments in the franchise.
+Madsen, for Inverse in November 2022, called it "unprecedented" to have "a vitally important party member" become suddenly "the franchise's main villain" and thought it would "be fascinating to see how BioWare continues to develop a character that players have so much history with, and how the studio convinces them to still fight against him".

+Madsen, now for Rolling Stone in October 2024, opined that Solas is "arguably a second protagonist" of Veilguard, with the game focusing on "the choices he made, how he's altered the world, and how your journey as Rook mirrors that".
+Madsen explained that Solas' "influence and spirit can be felt in every part of Veilguard's narrative, and it's a fascinating way to approach a character, especially in how the player's interpretation of his choices color interactions with Solas".
+Matt Purslow of IGN agreed that Solas takes "up considerable space" in the game but felt Solas was oddly "relegated to the position of fantasy Hannibal Lecter" where he offers advice in Rook's dreams instead of becoming the main villain as promised in Trespasser.
+Purslow commented that "despite his shift from villain to condescending informant, the story is still dedicated to him in a manner that never feels like a true fit for a game that elsewhere is so clearly attempting to be a fresh start rather than a direct sequel" and felt that Veilguard would have been "better for cutting Solas loose entirely" as his "fate feels divorced from the story that established him".
+Malindy Hetfeld, for The Guardian, commented that the "comically evil" new villainous gods "are a disappointment compared with the compelling character of Solas, who is, after all, right there".
+Stacey Henley of TheGamer similarly argued that Veilguard, to its detriment, focuses on "two evil gods who like being evil because they're so evil" instead of focusing on Solas, "a character we know and respect, with clear motivations and nuance who leaves room to be redeemed".